-On December 1st, 1913, the island of Crete was officially integrated into the Greek state, after exactly one month earlier, Sultan Mehmet V had relinquished all sovereignty over the island.
+On December 1, 1913, the island of Crete was officially integrated into the Greek state after Sultan Mehmet V had finally relinquished all sovereignty over the island exactly a month earlier.

-Crete’s liberation from Ottoman rule was a violent struggle that lasted close to a century and cost a great deal of blood to gain, as Cretans joined Greece’s War of Independence on June 14, 1821, according to most historians.
+Crete’s liberation from Ottoman rule was the result of a violent struggle that lasted close to a century and cost a great deal of blood to gain, as Cretans joined Greece’s War of Independence on June 14, 1821, according to most historians.

-However, on Sunday, December 1, 1913, the official announcement of the union took place in a festive atmosphere in sunny Chania, in the presence of King Constantine and Prime Minister Eleftherios Venizelos.
+However, on Sunday, December 1, 1913, the official announcement of the island’s union with Greece took place in a festive atmosphere in sunny Chania in the presence of King Constantine and Prime Minister Eleftherios Venizelos.

-According to the Athenian newspaper Estia’s correspondent from Chania, the events culminated at 11:50 in the morning, when veteran fighters Anagnostis Mantakas, 94, and Hatzimichalis Giannaris, 88, raised the Greek flag at the Firkas fortress, to the booms of 101 cannons fired off by Greek warships in celebration.
+According to the Athenian newspaper Estia’s correspondent from Chania, the events culminated at 11:50 in the morning, when Revolutionary War veterans Anagnostis Mantakas, 94, and Hatzimichalis Giannaris, 88, raised the Greek flag at the Firkas fortress, to the reports of 101 cannons fired off by Greek warships in celebration.

-Crete fell into the hands of the Ottomans on October 4, 1669, when their army entered Chandakas (present-day Heraklion), putting an end to 465 years of Venetian rule, which had lasted from 1204-1669.
+Crete had fallen into the hands of the Ottomans on October 4, 1669, when their army entered Chandakas (present-day Heraklion), putting an end to 465 years of Venetian rule, which had lasted from 1204 to 1669.

 Despite the fact that many fled the island, Cretans never really knuckled under to their new rulers.
-Two uprisings in the following decades, the “Movement of 1692” and the “Revolt of Daskalogiannis” in 1770, failed; but they nevertheless they showed the Ottomans that Cretans did not accept their rule them there.
+Two uprisings in the following decades, the “Movement of 1692” and the “Revolt of Daskalogiannis” in 1770, failed.
+They nevertheless showed the Ottomans that Cretans did not accept their rule over them.

-In 1821, the Cretans joined mainland Greece in the national uprising, but their efforts did not succeed, due to the large number of Ottomans and Ottoman Cretans on the island and the lack of armament.
+In 1821, Cretans joined mainland Greece in the national uprising, but their efforts did not succeed due to the large number of Ottomans and Ottoman Cretans on the island and the dearth of armaments.

-Still, uprisings against the conqueror continued with undiminished intensity.
-In 1833 it was the “Movement of Mournia”; in 1841 the “Revolt of Hairetis and Vasilogeorgis”; in 1858 the “Movement of Mavrogenis”; and in the 1866-1869 the “Great Cretan Revolution” took place.
+Still, uprisings against the conquerors continued with undiminished intensity.
+In 1833, it was the “Movement of Mournia”; in 1841 the “Revolt of Hairetis and Vasilogeorgis”; in 1858 the “Movement of Mavrogenis”; and in 1866 to 1869, the “Great Cretan Revolution” took place.

-And the unrest went on, with the “Revolution of 1878”; the “Revolution of 1889”; and the “Revolution of 1897-1898”, when Crete finally gained its autonomy with the blessing of the Great Powers, after the shocking atrocities committed by the Ottomans in Heraklion on August 25, 1898.
+The unrest went on with the “Revolution of 1878,” the “Revolution of 1889,” and the “Revolution of 1897-1898,” when Crete finally gained its autonomy with the blessing of the Great Powers after the shocking atrocities committed by the Ottomans in Heraklion on August 25, 1898.